FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 URI | description
 ----|------------
 `http://gedcomx.org/Principal`| The person is the principal person of the event.
-The principal of a birth event is the person that was born.
+For example, the principal of a birth event is the person that was born.
 `http://gedcomx.org/Participant`| A participant in the event.
-`http://gedcomx.org/Official`| An person officiating the event.
+`http://gedcomx.org/Official`| A person officiating the event.
 `http://gedcomx.org/Witness`| A witness of the event.